Last updated on March 23, 2026

 Seat of the Synod (The Brothers' War Commander) | Illustration by Donato Giancola

 That wraps up everything I’ve got for you when it comes to blue lands!
-In fact that’s just about every blue land out there, with a few exceptions.
 While a lot of them aren’t typically that much better than a basic Island, blue’s most powerful lands are also some of the best in the game.

-What do you think of the blue lands and where I’ve ranked them?
-Do you mostly agree with my assessments, or do you maybe have some disagreements?
+What do you think of the blue lands and where I ranked them?
+Do you mostly agree with my assessments, or do you have some disagreements?
 Did I miss any?
-Let me know your thoughts and opinions below in the comments or over in the official Draftsim Discord.
+Give me your best “No.” in the comments or over in the official Draftsim Discord.

 Until next time, stay safe and stay healthy!